whanley/RDF-tutorial/tutorial-text.md

 	mydb:occupation "ex US Consular Agent" .
 ```

 Done!
 This is far from elegant, but it will work.
-(It won't work for long, but every database needs fixing before long).
-As you can see, the terms are derived directly from the material itself.
+(It may not work for long, but every database needs updating eventually, and RDF is very easy to update as your understanding of the material in your dataset evolves).
+As you can see, the terms we've used are derived directly from the material itself.
 Anything that you put behind your own invented namespace (`mydb:` in this instance) is yours to invent.

-(Download this file [here](https://raw.githubusercontent.com/whanley/RDF-tutorial/master/americans-in-alex-step-3.ttl) and perform SPARQL queries [here](http://whanley.history.fsu.edu:8890/sparql) (enter `http://localhost:8890/am-in-alex-step-3` as the Graph IRI).
+If you are already familiar with SPARQL, you can download this file [here](https://raw.githubusercontent.com/whanley/RDF-tutorial/master/americans-in-alex-step-3.ttl) or perform SPARQL queries [here](http://whanley.history.fsu.edu:8890/sparql) (enter `http://localhost:8890/am-in-alex-step-3` as the Graph IRI).
+If not, let's do a little more work on the basic dataset before we start manipulating it.

-The machine can do a lot with this:
-* reasoner makes family tree.
-Knows that sons and daughters are male and female, etc.

 ### Step 4: Deeper into RDF
-* make name parts into objects.
-* Do something with the "left" annotation: make it an annot/1 of its own?
-* Break out passport documents.
-* Break out x annotation
-* add sequence in list
-* adding schema.org declaration for death and birth dates
+Like any historian, you come to the archives with a sense of some of the information that you're looking for while remaining alert for new tracks of inquiry.
+Our database for this register has already established a network of parent-child relationships, but it does not do a great job of expressing names or dates, which are something we're pretty interested to analyse.
+It also records only persons, when it could also record other types of things, such as documents.
+Let's add this layer of structure.

+In Step 3, we treated all names as labels (using the rdfs schema).
+Now, let's add a triple to each paragraph in which we also designate them as names (using the foaf schema).
+For the first person listed, Mirzan Marie, this means adding a `foaf:givenName` of "Marie" and a `foaf:familyName` of "Mirzan".
+The second person, her daughter Edwige, has a `foaf:givenName` of "Edwige" but no family name listed (later one we'll add one automatically).

+Now let's see what we can do about dates.
+First, let's standardize their format.
+Most databases use the YYYY-MM-DD format for dates, which we'll adopt below.
+Here and there, the dates we've recorded are birth and death dates.
+It seems likely that there's a schema somewhere that already expresses such a common concept.
+Sure enough, if we look at [schema.org's list of Person properties](http://schema.org/Person), we find `birthDate` and `deathDate`, as well as `deathPlace`.
+So let's add schema.org to our declaration, and substitute these more widely used properties for the `mydb:birthDate`, `mydb:deathDate`, and `mydb:deathPlace` properties we invented in step 3.
+There's probably a substitute for `mydb:deathCause` somewhere out there, but it didn't turn up right away, so let's leave it in place.

+Finally, let's add two new types of objects.
+First, let's deal with the document that Jacob Mogroby (#22 on the Step 1 list) presented when registering.
+We'll assign it a URI of `mydb.org/doc/1` and record its type and number and date and place of issue in triples.
+Let's also deal with the note at the bottom of the page, which states that Reverend Ewing was the one who entered certain information into the register on June 30, 1888.
+We've previously listed Ewing as `mydb.org/id/25`.
+Now let's create `mydb.org/annot/1`, call it a "registrationNote" and enter the relevant information.
+It's not entirely clear what this registration note means, but we'll have a better chance of figuring it out later on if we make the information explicit now.

+Here is the result:

 ```turtle
 @prefix mydb: 	<http://mydb.org/schema#> .